apeskinian/p5_treasures_untold/README.md

     A full explanation of the [SEO & Marketing](#seo--marketing) features can be viewed in detail below.

 - ### Heroku Deployment
     The site is deployed to Heroku, making it accessible online for users.
-More inforation on [deployment](#deployment) can be found below.
+More information on [deployment](#deployment) can be found below.

 ### Future Features